 So here’s the deal…

-The regular price for my social media marketing service for acupuncturists is $297 per month, but if you help support TCM Directory by becoming a featured member, you won’t have to pay $297 or even $197…
+The regular price for my social media marketing service for acupuncturists is $297 per month, but you won’t have to pay $297 or even $197…

 Your price to put social media marketing on auto-pilot is only $128 per month.

-So if you want to dramatically increase your exposure on Facebook, Twitter, Google+ and LinkedIn – and at the same time help protect the future of your profession, click here to lock-in this special price before this offer expires.
+So if you want to dramatically increase your exposure on Facebook, Twitter, Google+ and LinkedIn – click the sign button below to lock-in this special price before this offer expires.

 There are no contracts or gimmicks – and you can cancel at any time.

 Get 57% OFF my social media marketing service for acupuncturists today.

 Q – How can I trust the content you are posting on my behalf will represent me and my practice in a professional manner?